neonseon/news-logs-analysis/README.md

 # Logs Analysis

-A reporting tool that prints out reports in plain text using Python and PostgreSQL.
+A reporting tool that prints reports to the terminal using Python and PostgreSQL.

-## How to Run the Tool
+## How to Run the Application

-Run `python newsdatadb.py` to run to the tool.
-These are the methods used to generate the report.
+Run the command `python newsdatadb.py` to run the reports.
 Results will be displayed in terminal.
+These are the methods used to generate the reports:

 - `get_popular_articles()` Returns the most popular three articles of all time and their corresponding views.

-- `get_popular_articles()` Returns the most popular authors of all time with their correspoding total article views.
+- `get_popular_articles()` Returns the most popular authors of all time with their corresponding total article views.

 - `get_error_days()` Returns all days where over 1% of link requests were errors.

+For a sample of output, please view `output_example.txt`.

 ## Views